Use moxifloxacin eye drops three times a day.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Moxivig® 0.5% w/v Eye Drops Solution; Alcon Laboratories (U.K) Limited, The electronic Medicines Compendium.
-Dated August 2014.
+Manufacturer's PIL, Moxivig® 0.5% w/v Eye Drops Solution; Novartis Pharmaceuticals UK Ltd (Alcon Laboratories (U.K) Ltd), The electronic Medicines Compendium.
+Dated February 2017.